 VPN auto-triggered profile options

-In Windows 10 and Windows 11, a number of features have been added to auto-trigger VPN so users won’t have to manually connect when VPN is needed to access necessary resources.
+Windows can use different features to auto-trigger VPN, avoiding users to manually connect when VPN is needed to access necessary resources.
 There are three different types of auto-trigger rules:

 - Name-based trigger